What Does the Gradient Tell When Attacking the Graph Structure: Introduction

 Graph Structure Attack (GSA) aims to misguide the model predictions by perturbing a limited number of edges.
-In the scenario of gray-box attack, the attacker generally constructs a surrogate model to carry out the attack and afterwards transfers the attack to unknown victim models \cite{sun2018adversarial}.
-One of the most popular attack methods on graph structure relies on gradient saliency from a constructed surrogate model \cite{zugner2019adversarial,liu2021surrogate,chen2020survey}.
-Gradient saliency is proposed in the attribution domain, mining which input features are activated when the model is inferring \cite{smilkov2017smoothgrad,sundararajan2017axiomatic}.
-This approach is subsequently migrated to the field of adversarial attacks, demonstrating that the objective of adversarial attacks is likewise to disrupt these input features important for inference.
-There have been several attack models based on gradient saliency for the adversarial attack on the graph structure.
-Since the graph structure is discrete, edge perturbation attackers commonly refer to the gradient saliency on the graph structure and greedily modify the edges until the modification reaches the imperceptible limitation.
-Wu et al. \cite{wu2019adversarial} observe that saliency-based attackers following greedy algorithms constantly add edges instead of removing them.
-Subsequently, other researches have identified this phenomenon \cite{pham2020graph,jin2020graph,tang2020transferring}.
-Wu et al. \cite{wu2019adversarial} explains that the attacker tends to connect nodes with high feature dissimilarity and uses this as a basis to propose the removal of edges between low similarities as a defensive measure.
+In the scenario of gray-box attacks, the attacker constructs a surrogate model to carry out the attack and afterward transfers the attack to unknown victim models \cite{sun2018adversarial}.
+One of the most popular attack methods on graph structure relies on gradient from a surrogate GNN model \cite{chen2020survey}.
+Wu et al. \cite{wu2019adversarial} observe that gradient-based attackers constantly add edges instead of removing them.
+Subsequently, other researchers have identified this phenomenon \cite{jin2020graph,pham2020graph,tang2020transferring}.
+They explain that the attacker tends to connect nodes with high feature dissimilarity and uses this as a basis to propose the removal of edges between low similarities as a defensive measure.
 Tang et al. \cite{tang2020transferring} extend the interpretation of \cite{wu2019adversarial}.
 They argue that adding edges tends to pollute the sharply transmitted information, yet deleting edges only leads to the loss of some information.
+Zhu et al. \cite{zhu2022does} notice that the structure attackers leads to reduced homophily in a targeted attack with a sufficient attack budget.